-I had taken the trip to Leh at the end of summer‘86.
-During those days Punjab Police had banned double riding on Royal Enfield Motorcycles.
-The law was made during the peak of terrorism in Punjab and it was only until much later that the law was removed.
+I had taken the trip to Leh at the end of summer 1986.
+During those days the Punjab Police had banned ‘double’ riding on Royal Enfield motorcycles.
+The law was made during the peak of terrorism in Punjab and was removed only much later.

-What bike did you ride and who did you have for company?
+What bike did you ride and whom did you have for company?

 I was in the company of M.S.Pannu; a very close family friend, and a 350cc Royal Enfield.

-Was there any particular Aim for the journey or was the thrill of riding into unknown terrains, enough an incentive?
-Also was it a smooth trip or did you face any particular problems?
+Did the journey have an aim or was the thrill of riding into unknown terrains, enough of an incentive?
+Also, was it a smooth trip or did you face any problems?